 “Membership to this site has paid dividends at our comprehensive school.
-Our results for 2019 were astonishing 90+% grades 9-4, 82% grades 9-5, 44% grades 9-7, average progress residual of +1.28.
+Our results were astonishing 90+% grades 9-4, 82% grades 9-5, 44% grades 9-7, average progress residual of +1.28.
 I cannot recommend History Resource Cupboard highly enough.“ Marc Scruby, Head of History, Priory School, Lewes

 “We got our best ever GCSE results this year have used your GCSE packages for the whole course.
 Students love them and they are designed to ensure maximum progress is made, whilst still inspiring students to love history and have a passion for learning.
 Bee Speechley, Nunnery Wood High School, Worcester

 The resources from History Resource Cupboard are amazing, they have formed the basis of our plan of learning for GCSE.
 The lessons are well structured, engaging and the perfect balance between content and activities.
 All lessons enable the students to access higher thinking skills effortlessly.
 Rowena Mcfarlane Rosset School Harrogate

 Lessons from History Resource Cupboard are engaging and are built around enquiry questions.
 History Resource Cupboard is brilliant for a small history department.
 With tightening budgets, this is definitely one resource we won’t be doing without!
 Clare Shobbrook Trinity School, Lewisham

 The lessons have allowed us to teach the content and skills of the 9-1 GCSE in a way that engages and motivates our students.
 They’ve proved to be excellent value.
 Lisa Kelly Cheadle Hulme High School, Stockport